 Due to the concerns on the removal of the Mortlock estate wall on Nuffield Road we will be consulting locally on new designs in the new year.

 Throughout the planning process, local residents have been updated on traffic management measures and project timescales.

 In Phase 2 of the project there are a number of trees that have caused significant damage to the pavement and road.
-This has caused a poor uneven surface reducing quality for users.
-As a result by the request of the City council 4 trees will be removed in this phase.
-The total number of trees, however, will increase with more being planted.
+This has created a poor uneven surface making travel by foot and cycle in places difficult.
+Some trees have also struggled to gain a healthy amount of growth since they have been planted. .

 Green End Road is part of a highly popular commuter route for people working at the Science and Business Parks.
 Nuffield Road is expected to become incorporated in to this busy network, linking up the Cambridge North Station when it opens.
 This project will ensure that high quality cycling infrastructure will continue to make cycling and walking an attractive choice for residents and visitors alike.

 The County Council have issued a Traffic Regulation Order that will create double yellow lines within the majority of the cycle lanes along Green end road which come under the first phase of works.
 Where this hasn’t been possible 2 hours maximum stay parking restrictions have been put in place.